Tugduoff/RType/doc/protocol.md

 No matter the platform, communication is always made through UDP sockets, for faster data transfer than TCP.

-The protocol is binary, meaning that -- contrary to text protocols -- the data sent is not human-readable, it some form of bytecode.
+The protocol is binary, meaning that -- contrary to text protocols -- the data sent is not human-readable, it is some form of bytecode.
 This specific bytecode's styntax is detailed in this document.

 Integers types are sent as in network byte order, i.e. big endian.
 See [`man 3 endian`](https://linux.die.net/man/3/endian) or [`man 3 byteorder`](https://linux.die.net/man/3/byteorder) if you have no idea what the previous sentence is about.